armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

 {{% tab name="Automated" %}}

-1. Download the [AVM](https://github.com/armory/avm/releases/) for your operating system.
+1. Download the [AVM](https://github.com/armory/avm/releases/) for your operating system and CPU architecture.
 2. Give AVM execute permissions.
 For example (on macOS):

    ```bash